sesanchit/vh-events/README.md

 Just, the magic of HTML/CSS/JS ❤

-And, I wanted to make a splash screen.
-OMG, it takes me back to older times.
-Feels like making screens with WPF. 😁
+And, I wanted to make a splash screen.😁